Mamda mandal

 Mamda is a Mandal in Nirmal district in the state of Telangana in India.
 It is one of the largest villages in the district.
 It has deccan grameena bank and it is situated on the banks of village lake.
-The village climate will be cool and pleasant due to near by mountains full of trees.
-Mamdahas famous hanuman temple and newly constructed Sri Venkateshvara temple which lord's idol inaugurated by our honourable minister shri Allola Indrakaran Reddy.
+The village climate remains cool and pleasant due to nearby mountains full of trees.
+Mamda has famous hanuman temple and newly constructed Sri Venkateshvara temple which lord's idol inaugurated by our honourable minister shri Allola Indrakaran Reddy.
 It is 19 km from Nirmal.

 Demographics

 According to Indian census, 2001, the demographic details of Mamda mandal is as follows: